IS-Instruments/minispec_py/README.md

 - Query if the spectromter is in 'read only' mode
 - Get and set exposure value (ms)
 - Acquire a spectrum with CCD bias removed
-- Acquire a raw spectrum (the raw readout from the detector)
+- Acquire a raw spectrum (the raw readout from the ADC)
 - Store and automatically subtract a dark frame
 - Get and set calibration coefficients
 - Get the wavelengths corresponding to pixel numbers

+The ability to update the WiFi settings will be added soon.

 An example python script is provided which will locate a spectrometer on the network, connect to it, set the exposure time, capture a spectrum and plot it.